39 Museums in Salvador: Discover the history and culture of Bahia

 Rua Itabuna, 286, Parque Cruz Aguiar, Rio Vermelho

-The Nativity Scene Museum is a space dedicated to sacred art, with a focus on representations of the birth of Jesus.
+The Nativity Scene Museum is a space dedicated to sacred art, with a focus on representations of the Nativity.

-• Creation: Founded in 1993, the museum was established to preserve and promote art related to the nativity scene.
+• The museum was founded in 1993 to preserve and promote the art of the Nativity scene.

-The Nativity Scene Museum is a cultural destination for those wishing to explore the representation of Christ’s birth and the associated sacred art.
+The Nativity Scene Museum is a cultural destination for those who wish to explore the representation of the birth of Christ and the sacred art associated with it.

 33. UFBA Museum of Archaeology and Ethnology

-The UFBA Museum of Archaeology and Ethnology is housed in the architectural remains of what was once the Royal College of the Jesuits, an imposing educational complex from the colonial period.
+The UFBA Museum of Archaeology and Ethnology is housed in the architectural remains of the former Royal College of the Jesuits, an imposing colonial-era educational complex.

 Museu de Arqueologia e Etnologia da UFBA em Salvador BA